ASC95/bash-tutorial/concepts/network/ssh/inspect/ssh-config.md

 - Best pratice is it to set permission to 600 for all private/public key files
 # Files
 - The `config` file is by default expected to be located at `~/.ssh/config`
-- The extension to a private key file is irrelevant, but ".key" is a common convention
+- The extension to a private key file is irrelevant, but ".key" is a common convention, as is no extension
   - Likewise, the extension to a public key file is irrelevant, but ".pub" is a common convention
 # Syntax
 - I don't think any of the attributes are technically required